Frequently asked questions

 3. Early view status of a publication, DOI links and upcoming papers

 For the most recent publications, DOI links are added to the references.
-In older papers (before 2014) the DOI links are added only cursorial [you may send such additions to email@example.com].
-In the list of the upcoming papers (http://www.wsc.nmbe.ch/registeredpapers) articles, which are not published with their final pagination ('early view'), are only listed, when DOI links are active.
+In older papers (before 2014) the DOI links are added only cursorial [you may send such additions to firstname.lastname@example.org].
+In the list of the upcoming papers (http://www.wsc.nmbe.ch/registeredpapers) articles, which are not published with their final pagination ('early view'), are only listed, when DOI links are active and they are peer-reviewed already.
 Only papers which have their final pagination will be included into the WSC and are available as PDF for WSCA members.

 4. Why are subfamilies, tribes, subgenera etc. not considered in the WSC?